 Despite recent increases, the velocity of money remains low, which has raised concerns.
 The question is and has always been whether low money velocity presages a crash, a recession, or something equally bad.
-It’s a fair question.
-We’ve been down this road before, though—most recently last year.
+A fair question.
+We’ve been down this road before, though, repeatedly over the past several years.
 A low money velocity did not spell problems then, so we need to think about whether things are now different enough that it could mean trouble now.
 The answer appears to be no.

 Let’s start with some definitions

-Money stock: Money stock is conceptually simple, meaning the total amount of money in a country’s economy at a given time.
+Money stock.
+Money stock is conceptually simple, meaning the total amount of money in a country’s economy at a given time.
 From here, however, it gets complicated.
 What is included in money?
 It should certainly include cash that people hold, but how about cash in banks?
 How about traveler's checks?
 Bank accounts?
-Does it make a difference if the bank accounts are checking, which is available on demand, or savings, which may not be?
+Does it make a difference if the bank accounts are checking (available on demand) or savings (which may not be)?
 How about money market accounts?